LiamBatiste/Bank-Customer-Churn/README.md

 <br></br>
 ![image](https://github.com/LiamBatiste/Bank-Customer-Churn/assets/68031898/d43b8e0c-3d06-4d6e-af19-e9d5ceed8bfe)

-**Credt card** - When coupled with the fact a significantly greater number of customers have a credit card with the bank than do not, this would suggest that that credit cards is the primary product of interest for customers.
+**Credit card** - When coupled with the fact a significantly greater number of customers have a credit card with the bank than do not, this would suggest that that credit cards is the primary product of interest for customers.
 This is of use given the Bank being analysed wants particular focus towards customers who use credit cards.
 <br></br>
 ![image](https://github.com/LiamBatiste/Bank-Customer-Churn/assets/68031898/4477aa62-4c14-42ed-846e-4473210d1229)

 After looking at the boxplots of certain metrics (age,  credit score and product number) there may be some need to outlier detection and removal.
 Further, there is clearly a much higher number of customers within the dataset who have a credit card, and so indicates that it is a popular product with the current bank being analysed and could provide opportunity to upsell other products given that customers appear receptive to such products.
 Thus, this predictor may be an area which I focus on more heavily, despite the aforementioned negligible negative Pearson correlation score.

-Possible anomolous data was only observed for the age variable and porducts number of the customer.
-Anomolous data was determined as follows:
+Possible anomalous data was only observed for the age variable and products number of the customer.
+Anomalous data was determined as follows:
 <br></br>
 ![image](https://github.com/LiamBatiste/Bank-Customer-Churn/assets/68031898/9475936b-60cd-4060-8a02-bf7cab508b3f)

-After further consideration, the anomolous data for both fields was included in all subsequent analysis techniques, given the outliers from the each filed were explained by a lower count of elderly customers or customers utilising the maximum number of products provided from the Bank.
+After further consideration, the anomalous data for both fields was included in all subsequent analysis techniques, given the outliers from the each filed were explained by a lower count of elderly customers or customers utilising the maximum number of products provided from the Bank.

 In summary when examining the correlation heatmap, it seems of benefit to isolate variables such as age, balance, and customer activity status concerning customer churn.
 This focused analysis aims to gain insight into any underlying trends or patterns that may exist within these specific predictors in relation to churn propensity.
 Whether the customer has a credit card should also be explored further to help solve the proposed problem statement (possibly in tandem with the higher correlators mentioned).